martin-brennan/writing.martin-brennan.com/_posts/2019-03-01-yellowjacket.md

 byline: by Martin Brennan
 ---

 I submitted this story to [Third Flatiron Publishing's](https://www.thirdflatiron.com/liveSite/) <em>Hidden Histories</em> anthology at the beginning of February.
 Unfortunately this time I was not accepted.
 So, I thought I would post up the story as I cannot think of another place where it would be accepted, with the theme being so specific.
 I enjoyed writing this story and researching some history, though I struggled somewhat with coming up with a hidden history for the overall theme.
 What drew me to write about the Dresden bombings was the controversy around whether the city was a valid target, coupled with Kurt Vonnegut's vivid descriptions of the bombing and the fire in <em>Slaughterhouse Five</em>.
-So, without further ado, here is YELLOWJACKET.
+So, without further ado, here is <strong>YELLOWJACKET</strong>.

 <!--more-->
 <hr>